bcumming/kb-poc/docs/rationale/index.md

 Documentation is written in Markdown, and managed in a GitHub repository.

-This documentation is in a GitHub repository [bcumming/kb-poc](https://github.com/bcumming/kb-poc/), and the source for this page can be viewed [here](https://github.com/bcumming/kb-poc/blob/main/docs/rationale/index.md)
+This documentation is in a GitHub repository [bcumming/kb-poc](https://github.com/bcumming/kb-poc/), and the source for this page can be viewed [here](https://github.com/bcumming/kb-poc/blob/main/docs/rationale/index.md).

+!!! note
+    It is possible to view the documentation source from a link in the top of each page.

+    And a direct link to an online text editor for each page is available by clicking on the :material-pencil: icon in the top right hand corer.

 ### Editing